mesosphere/marathon/docs/docs/multirole.md

 ## Ephemeral service multi-role migration

-In order to migrate the sleeper app described earlier in this document from using the default Mesos role to the group role, we can simply post the following:
+In order to migrate the bigbusiness app described earlier in this document from using the default Mesos role to the group role, we can simply post the following:

 ```
-echo '{"role": "dev"} | curl -X PATCH http://local:8080/v2/apps/dev/sleeper -H "Content-Type: application/json" --data "@-"
+echo '{"role": "dev"} | curl -X PATCH http://local:8080/v2/apps/dev/bigbusiness -H "Content-Type: application/json" --data "@-"
 ```

-This will trigger a deployment where all of the old sleeper instances running as the role `"slave_public"` are killed, and replaced by new instances running as the role "dev".
+This will trigger a deployment where all of the old bigbusiness instances running as the role `"slave_public"` are killed, and replaced by new instances running as the role "dev".
 Further, Marathon will update its FrameworkInfo information with Mesos to also include the role "dev", so that it can begin receiving offers allocated to the role.
 This may require the Mesos create role permission if the role does not already exist.
 See the section below on Mesos permission caveats.

 ## Resident service multi-role migration